 Further down you'll discover West Virginia's finest quality colleges and universities for Agricultural Economics & Business degree programs for the money.
 In 2016 46 Agricultural Economics & Business undergraduate students graduated with bachelor degrees from colleges and universities in West Virginia.
 These grads will earn an average salary of $39,547, starting out.
 Mid-career, the average salary increases to $74,010.

 The methodology behind these rankings takes both quality and cost of the schooling into consideration.

 It's difficult to beat West Virginia University if you want to study Agricultural Economics & Business.
 Students who graduate from this program report average early career earnings of agricultural business and mid-career earnings of $77,100.
-With more than 20,000 students, this institution is one of the biggest schools in the U.S..
+Situated in Morgantown, West Virginia, this university is ideal for students who thrive in an urban atmosphere.

 The typical scholarship awarded to freshmen is $4,338 with 57.0% of freshmen receiving some type of scholarship.Freshman students are not required to live on-campus at West Virginia University.
 Want to know more details on West Virginia University's campus?
 Take a virtual tour.